 Our performance program

 When a performance matter is referred to the Council we seek a response from the practitioner to the issues raised in the complaint.
-The Performance Committee considers the response in conjunction with the initial complaint to determine whether further action is required.
+The Medical Council Committee's consider the response in conjunction with the initial complaint to determine whether further action is required.
 The Council may provide a copy of the response to the complainant.

 There may be issues relating to the doctor's professional performance which need to be addressed.
 In this case when the doctor is referred to the Council’s Performance Program which addresses the doctor's actual care of real patients in a real practice setting.
 The Performance Program is conducted under the direction of the Council's Performance Committee.